 $ 24.00

 Ethiopia's the birthplace of coffee, with unparalleled genetic diversity, plus unique terroir and processing that can produce super floral, citric washed coffees and the cleanest, juiciest, most berry- and tropical-forward naturals.
-We look forward to these coffees every year, and we're still looking forward to adding those to the roast lineup!

 And Snap Coffees, a quality-focused exporter and washing station operator, has been a longtime partner for us at Huck.
 We've featured coffees from Snap's two washing stations in the kebele of Worka Chelbesa - the eponymous Worka Chelbesa station, plus the newer Danche station - for most of the last 5+ years, and coffees from within the Snap network often make up at least some, and sometimes all, of our flagship Phantom Limb Blend.